11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Quartier Habous

-The Habous Quarter in Casablanca is a charming blend of Moroccan and French colonial architecture, offering a glimpse into the city's history and culture.
-Known as the "New Medina," it boasts bustling souks filled with artisanal crafts, traditional goods, and local delicacies.
-Visitors can explore narrow alleys, visit historic landmarks like the Royal Palace and Mohammed V Square, and immerse themselves in the vibrant atmosphere of this cultural hub.
+The Habous Quarter: The Habous Quarter in Casablanca is a charming blend of Moroccan and French colonial architecture, offering a glimpse into the city’s history and culture.
+Known as the "New Medina," it features bustling souks filled with artisanal crafts, traditional goods, and local delicacies.
+Explore narrow alleys, visit historic landmarks such as the Royal Palace and Mohammed V Square, and immerse yourself in the vibrant atmosphere of this cultural hub.

 1 hour Admission ticket included